Despite all the beauty nature offers in the Arizona desert, Hacienda Del Sol Luxury Guest Ranch Resort

 Ultimately, Timan returned to Tucson to help his aging father, who was succumbing to Alzheimer’s disease with his Real Estate business.
 He became a Real Estate Broker and facilitated numerous important deals in the Tucson area.

-In 1995, Timan learned that the Hacienda Del Sol Ranch Resort was on the market.
+In 1995, Timan learned that the Hacienda Del Sol Luxury Guest Ranch Resort was on the market.
 He had always loved the ranch.
 Moreover, he saw it as a great deal and a better investment.
-He proceeded to gather a group of business people (Tom Firth, Rick Fink and Paul Ginsburg), with varying backgrounds to negotiate the purchase of Hacienda Del Sol Ranch Resort.
-This group of investors is the same collective that own and operate the ranch today.
+He proceeded to gather a group of business people (Tom Firth, Rick Fink, and Paul Ginsburg), with varying backgrounds to negotiate the purchase of Hacienda Del Sol Ranch Resort.
+This group of investors is the same collective that owns and operate the ranch today.

 Art and Aesthetics

-The purchase of the Hacienda Del Sol Ranch Resort presented a unique opportunity for Timan.
+The purchase of the Hacienda Del Sol Luxury Guest Ranch Resort presented a unique opportunity for Timan.
 As an owner, he could apply his business acumen along with his love of art and aesthetics.

 I asked Timan if he considers himself “a curator of art.”
 He told me he doesn’t care for labels but agreed that in a sense that is part of what he does.

 Through these acquisitions, Timan has created a 34-acre open-air Art Gallery.
 The grounds boast over 40 unique pieces including more than 10 of Timan’s own sculptures.
 His work repurposes metal that might otherwise be scrapped.
 One of his pieces is a representation of his daughter, “Mia.”
 This quirky figure, which uses springs for hair, happens to be my favorite on the property.
 His other sculpture is an abstract sunflower that has acquired a weathered patina.